filamentgroup/directory-colorfy/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+* 1.0.0 Make `convert` return a promise.
+Also, change from putting stylesheet in to just changing the `fill` and `stroke` attributes
 * 0.4.0 Make sure custom color words override actual color words (e.g. red)
 * 0.3.0 Make sure custom color words (e.g. primary, secondary) are